w3c/poe/admin/CRTransitionAdmin/CRTransitionRequest.md

 1. Recommendation #1 (information model) is fullfilled by the ODRL Information Model Document.
 2. Recommendations #2 (vocabulary), #3 (XML) partially, and #4 (RDF/OWL, turtle, JSON-LD) are jointly covered by the ODRL Vocabulary & Expression Document.
 That document defines all the terms, classes, properties, etc, in terms of RDF, with a formal RDF/OWL ontology defined in the https://www.w3.org/ns/odrl/2/ namespace.
 The RDF/XML, Turtle, and JSON-LD serializations is not defined by this Working Group, they are just applications of the relevant W3C Recommendations.
 Note that all the examples in the documents are in JSON-LD
-3. A direct mapping to XML (i.e., non RDF/XML) is _not_ fulfilled as a Recommendation due to a lack of necessary interest, but the Working Group plans to publish a Working Group Note.
+3. A direct mapping to XML (i.e., non RDF/XML) is _not_ fulfilled as a Recommendation due to a lack of necessary interest, but is included - non-normativley - as an appendix in the ODRL Vocabulary & Expression Document.
 4. A direct mapping JSON (i.e., non JSON-LD) is _not_ fulfilled, the Working Group decided that, with the presense of JSON-LD, there is no need to have a separate JSON mapping that would look almost exactly the same.

 (5) Dependencies